-In addition to my work as a therapist, I am the founder of Grace Couple and Family Therapy, a PhD candidate, and AAMFT Approved Supervisor.
+In addition to my work as a sex therapist, I founded Grace Therapy and Wellness Center, am a PhD student, & AAMFT Approved Supervisor.

 Licensed Marriage & Family Therapist in Oak Park, IL

-One of my greatest passions as a therapist is helping women heal as much as they can from the patriarchy.
-I am knowledgeable about feminist issues such as emotional labor, the male gaze, and sexology and focus on these throughout my work with women.
+One of my greatest passions as a therapist is helping women to heal from wounds caused by the patriarchy.
+I am knowledgeable about feminist issues such as emotional labor, the male gaze, power and privilege, and sexology, and focus on these throughout my work with women.

 As a licensed marriage and family therapist, working with people in romantic relationships is something I am highly trained to do.
 I work with couples and people of alternative relationship constellations to recognize the reciprocal patterns that have formed between them, gain insight into why they are happening, and learn healthier communication strategies.